 Users can leave comments on videos posted so, this may leave your child open to receiving negative messages.
 Giving them guidance about what to do if they are cyberbullied or see others being cyberbullied will help them to keep themselves safe.

-Go to their account profile page and tap on the top right corner three dots.
+Go to their account profile page and tap on the three dots in the top right corner.
 Then select “Privacy and Settings”.
 From the options select “Privacy and Safety” options and toggle “Private Account” on / off.

 Help them to think more carefully about what they post and who it may be seen by so that they protect themselves.